 From the west entrance, pretty much the first 10 miles hugs the shoreline of this beautiful lake.
 Check out every pull-off because there are incredible views everywhere.
 Lake McDonald is a glacial lake evidencing the 2,000′ thick river of ice that once moved down the valley.

-Breathtaking beauty around every little twist and curve
+Literally, there is breathtaking beauty around every little twist and curve!

 The waterfalls were pretty sparse during this time due to the dry conditions, but I still really loved this one.